munnich/LARS/README.md

 If you've already split the audio file into frames, you can load these as a CSV file via the option in the File menu.

+To correct a label, press Backspace or click the back button.

+### Learning

+Learning is done via a simple K-D tree.
+If turned on, every label is saved as a vector in the tree.
+For every new frame started, a noise gate is applied and the distance to the nearest previous frame is found.
+If this distance is below another threshold, the label is automatically suggested and the user only needs to press enter to apply it.
+These two thresholds for the noise gate and distance can be set after learning is turned on.

 ### Additional scripts

 * `syllables.jl` contains a simple implementation of the syllable detection from J. Xu, W. Liao and T. Inoue, "Speech Speed Awareness System for a Non-native Speaker," 2016 International Conference on Collaboration Technologies and Systems (CTS), Orlando, FL, USA, 2016, pp. 43-50, doi: 10.1109/CTS.2016.0027 with CSV outputting.
 This is WIP and currently doesn't provide the desired results.